ChrisBen191/code_book/Shell/shell_snippets.md

 # scroll to end of document and insert 'AllowUsers <username>'
 # enter ':wq' to write to file and quit

-# reloads the service to accept the new cofguration
+# reloads the service to accept the new configuration
 service sshd reload
 ```

-### SETUP OF NGINX ON SERVER
+### NGINX Setup on Server

 allows nginx to bypass the firewall